Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 “Unfortunately, police officers committed reprehensible acts and as a police organization we have to intervene and do our job right to the end,” Chief Pichet said on July 7.

-The warrants in this case allege that Mr. Djelidi made 698 calls to erotic massage parlours or people linked to the prostitution industry between Jan.
+The warrants in this case allege that Mr. Djelidi made 698 calls to massage parlours or people linked to the prostitution industry between Jan.
 18 and May 4 of last year.
 By contrast, he had only sporadic phone and text exchanges with Mr. Lagacé, according to the warrants.

 Speaking to The Globe, Mr. Lagacé said he thinks the Montreal Police Service used the investigation into Mr. Djelidi to find out whether he had other sources in the service.